Losing the private key after getting the certificate back their Certificate Signing Request from a 3rd party Certificate Authority.

 Issue/Introduction

-When the certificate is returned from the 3rd party Certificate Authority (ie Verisign), added back to the CA Top Secret Security File, and then TSS LIST the certificate, the private key is lost.
-The private keysize no longer shows up in the TSS LIST display which indicates no private key.
+A certificate signing request (CSR) was created with the TSS GENREQ command so it could be signed by a 3rd party Certificate Authority (like Verisign).
+When the certificate was returned from the 3rd party Certificate Authority and added back to the Top Secret Security File, the TSS LIST showed the private key was lost for the certificate.
+The private keysize no longer showed up in the TSS LIST output, which indicates no private key.

 TSS ADD(original_owning_acid) DIGICERT(new_digicertname) DCDSN(signed.certificate.datasetname) TRUST

-When you TSS GENREQ a certificate on the CA Top Secret Security File to be signed by a 3rd party Certificate Authority, the private key and public key are separated.
+When TSS GENREQ is used to generate a certificate on the Top Secret Security File to be signed by a 3rd party Certificate Authority, the private key and public key are separated.

-The private key of the certificate remains on the CA Top Secret Security File.
+The private key of the certificate remains on the Top Secret Security File.

 The public key is written to a dataset and needs to be sent to the 3rd Party Certificate Authority to be signed.